QBladeOcean/QBladeOceanDocs/docs/source/src/user/turbine/structure.rst

 Blade, Strut and Tower Structural Data Tables
 ---------------------------------------------

 The cross-sectional beam properties of the blade, tower and strut bodies have to be defined in the form of structural data tables.
-The definition of the table entries are found in :ref:`Structural Data Tables Column Definition`.
+The definition of the table entries are found in :ref:`Blade / Strut Structural Data Table Columns` and :ref:`Tower / Torquetube Structural Data Table Columns`.
 An exemplary structural blade data table is shown below:

 .. code-block:: console
 	:caption: : Exemplary blade structural data file